 Here’s a clue: it almost never happens in the ways we think it will.
 Contrary to what we think, we actually get in our own way when we get attached to ‘how’ it’s going to happen.
+What does it mean to manifest something?

 The answer?
-We need to get rid of the hows and just commit to where we want to go.
+We need to get rid of the ‘hows’ and just commit to where we want to go.
 But balancing surrender with intentional action is no easy task, so we’re breaking it down to help get you closer to your dreams and goals, both in business and in life!

 Throughout most of our lives, we’re fed messages teaching us that we need to learn from other people how to live our OWN lives.
 “Clearly that stranger over there knows how I should eat, work, exercise, and live!” we think.